Homecoming (Masters of Horror): DVD and Blu-ray

 The DVD was released by Anchor Bay Entertainment on July 18, 2006.
 The episode was the sixth episode and the seventh to be released on DVD.
 The episode appears on the fourth volume of the Blu-ray compilation of the series.

 References to popular culture

 During the scene where the dead rise from their graves, the gravestones are marked with the names of Jacques Tourneur, George A. Romero, Jean Yarbrough, Lucio Fulci, Del Tenney, Gordon Douglas, John Gilling, Victor Halperin and Steve Sekely, who are other zombie film directors.

 Reception

-The episode received generally favorably reviews.
+The episode received generally favorable reviews.
 Village Voice described the film as "easily one of the most important political films of the Bush II era", a sentiment echoed by The New Yorker, who said that it was "[t]he best political film of 2005."